Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

   Open this script in R and set the `baseDirectory` variable to the path up to and including the "zonalStatistics"" folder and run the script.
 Specify the variables to include in `outputVariables`.
 There are 3 options for specifying the variables to output:
   1. "ALL" will include all of the variables present in the folder
   2. NULL will include the variables from the `rasterList` object in the **RB_INPUTS.txt** file
-  3. Manually list the variables to output (do not include the buffer specification)
+  3. Manually list the variables to output, but do not include the buffer specification(e.g. `c("forest", "agriculture")`)

 This script also pulls factors from the `Covariate Data Status - High Res Delineation.csv` (a duplicate of the excel spreadsheet with the same name).
 The factors convert the zonal values to the values used in models and on the web system (e.g. fraction to percent).